20kdc/byond-data-docs/formats/DMB.md

 }

-1. Uint32 unk (Seems to default to 100, but isn't necessary)
+1. Uint32 tickTimeMillis (This is related to server tick time and is likely in milliseconds.
+Seems to default to 100.)
 2. ClassID client

 If GEN Version >= 308 {